kthpanor/echem/docs/structopt.md

 ```
 In practical terms, the ingredients to perform a geometry optimization include: (1) the initial molecular coordinates, (2) a choice of coordinate system, (3) the energy at a specific geometry $E(\boldsymbol{\xi})$, (4) the gradient $\nabla E(\boldsymbol{\xi})$, (5) the Hessian, and (6) a procedure to update the coordinates and Hessian and move on the potential energy surface towards lower energy.

-Having addressed the issue of coordinate system, the remaining question is what procedure to use to move along the potential energy surface and arrive at a local energy minimum.
+Having addressed [the issue of coordinate system](coord), the remaining question is what procedure to use to move along the potential energy surface and arrive at a local energy minimum.
 There are several iterative methods to do this, some of which need only information on the energy gradient (e.g. gradient-descent, conjugate gradient), while others take into account also the Hessian (Newton--Raphson, quasi-Newton).
 For a detailed review of minimization techniques, see Ref.~\citenum{Snyman2005}.

 ## Gradient descent
-Notebook for gradient descent?

 The simplest optimization procedure is to repeatedly take a step in the direction opposite to the local gradient:
 %